siQuang/laradocker/README.md

 - In Laravel .env file set the DB_HOST=localhost

 ## Create a Laravel project and build container
 Type the command below to build the container, fire up the webserver and install Laravel project all in one command.
+All Laravel files will be install under the directory 'html'.
 ```
 make project
 ```